minio/docs/source/reference/minio-mc/mc-mv.rst

 - Replace :mc-cmd:`PATH <mc mv TARGET>` with the destination bucket.

-- Replace :mc-cmd:`ATTRIBUTES <mc mv attr>` with one or more comma-separated key-value pairs ``KEY=VALUE``.
+- Replace :mc-cmd:`ATTRIBUTES <mc mv --attr>` with one or more comma-separated key-value pairs ``KEY=VALUE``.
 Each pair represents one attribute key and value.